-The new regulation of traffic that will take effect in a few days is causing a stir among those interested in hiring a car in Malaga.
+The new regulation fpr Spanish traffic law that will take effect in a few days is causing a stir among those interested in hiring a car in Malaga.
 To avoid confusion and possible fines, we provide this summary of the salient points of the new rules:

 – Tourists: The exchange of information between countries has become increasingly faster.
 Sanctioned drivers will be identified quickly and receive the corresponding fine at home, regardless of their country of origin.

 – Residents: Any vehicle with foreign registration, either on behalf of a resident or facility, shall be registered in Spain.

 Travelling with children